grddavies/tidal.nvim/README.md

 ### Keymaps

-`tidal.nvim` provides five configurable keymaps in `.tidal` files, which are used to send chunks of TidalCycles code from the file to the Tidal interpreter:
+`tidal.nvim` provides five configurable keymaps in `.tidal` and `.scd` files, which are used to send chunks of TidalCycles code from the file to the Tidal and SuperCollider interpreters:

 - `send_line` sends the current line